GeorgeHub2018/FullStack.Docker.Example/Web/README.md

   - In Browser open url: [localhost:38081](http://localhost:38081) and you will see message "Hello, World!"

 ### How it works?
-We place our Web site (html+js files) to Docker Image and run it.
+We place our Website (html+js files) to Docker Image and run it.
 Nginx is a base of this Docker Image, we need it for run html files.
-Docker Image will have about 21.3Mb size (website + nginx).
+Docker Image will have about 21.3Mb size (Website + nginx).